 The selection committee solicits nominations for individual employees of MUSC who have made a significant and positive contribution to campus diversity in three of the following five areas:

-For more information contact the Office of the University Chief Diversity Officer at 792-1072 or stop by Darby Children’s Research Institute (CRI) suite 104 A/B. You may also email Cody Henderson, firstname.lastname@example.org.
+For more information contact the Department of Diversity, Equity and Inclusion at 792-1072 or stop by Basic Sciences Building, suite 104.
+You may also email Cody Michael Henderson, firstname.lastname@example.org.